tuxrobots/tuxlwl/README.md

 ## About Us

-Tux-Robotics is a passionate group of students dedicated to exploring the fascinating world of robotics.
+Tux-Robotics is a group of students exploring the fascinating world of robotics.
 With a focus on innovation, collaboration, and problem-solving, we aim to push the boundaries of what is possible in the field of robotics while having fun along the way.

-## Our Mission

-At Tux-Robotics, our mission is to inspire creativity, curiosity, and a love for STEM (Science, Technology, Engineering, and Mathematics) among students.

 ## Projects